zerostaticthemes/jekyll-serif-theme/_scopes/analyzing_clinical_signs.md

 *  AI prediction algorithm
 *  Prediction API
 *  Viewing DICOM images and get the prediction result
-*  Sending the eeport to the physician
+*  Sending the report to the physician
 *  Authentication and Authorization
 *  Uploading DICOM images